gangotrigupta-61/NeuroPhoenix/README.md

 ## Overview

 NeuroPhoenix is a mental‑wellness web app designed to support students and individuals in managing their emotional health.
-It combines self‑care tools like journaling, relaxation rooms, and mini‑games with an AI‑powered chatbot that provides guidance and companionship.
-The goal is to make mental health support more approachable, interactive, and engaging.
+It combines self‑care tools like journaling, relaxation rooms, and mini‑games with an AI‑powered chatbot that provides guidance and companionship to Youth.
+The goal is to make mental health support more approachable, interactive, and engaging and guides youth in overcoming stigma and accessing help.

 ---